 - Grew up or have considerable experience in communities in central California

 The Reimagining Education to Advance central California Health (REACH) is perfect for students who are committed to returning to central California to practice medicine and serve their communities.
-Students complete all of their clinical training at partner sites in northern, central California.
+Students will complete key rotations of their clinical training at partner sites in northern, central California.